 Press # to Make a Payment and follow the prompts.

 - How to make a payment in-person.

 Payments can be made at the Business Office, located in Hillsboro at the Central Campus, from 8:00 AM to 5:00 PM Monday through Thursday.

 As long as you remain in your course, your financial aid should be uninterrupted.
 However, the financial aid department has established virtual solutions to continue meeting your needs and answering your questions.
 Emails are easiest for our team to address, but if you would like to call, you are welcome to do so.
 Financial Aid Questions: email@example.com or call 937-393-3431 ext.
 2610

-Registration for the 2021 Spring Semester begins on September 28th.
+Registration for the 2021 Summer Semester is now open!
+Registration for the 2021 Fall Semester begins on April 5th.
 As a current student, you are able to register online through the MySSCC/MyRecords portal when the appropriate registration period opens.
 The Advising Center Staff are working in-person and remotely, and are ready to assist you through your registration planning and process.
 In-person appointments will follow the campus operational hours listed above.
 Contact the Advising Center at 800.628.7722 ext.
 2825, firstname.lastname@example.org, or through NAVIGATE.

 Absolutely, and invite your friends to complete one too!
 Complete yours today by visiting https://www.sscc.edu/admissions/apply.shtml.